 - All school staff have a responsibility to provide a safe environment in which children can learn. - All staff should know what to do if a child tells them he/she is being abused, neglected or otherwise at risk of harm.
 Always speak to the DSL (or deputy).
 If in exceptional circumstances, the DSL or deputy is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from children's social care.
-In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as practically possible. - All staff should be prepared to identify children who may benefit from early help.
+In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as practically possible.
+A form is available in filing cabinet for staff to record concerns.
+This should be discussed with DSL at earliest possible opportunity.
+All staff should be prepared to identify children who may benefit from early help.
 (See also section 2.1 below).
 Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
 In the first instance, staff should discuss early help requirements with the DSL.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional. - All staff should be aware of the early help process and understand their role in it.
-This includes identifying emerging problems, liaising with the DSL, sharing information with other professionals to support early identification and, in some cases, acting as the lead professional in undertaking an early help assessment. - All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - All staff have a responsibility to read and properly understand 'Keeping Children Safe in Education Information for All School and College staff' (Part one), DfE guidance 'What to do if you're worried a child is being abused', the School Code of Conduct for staff and other adults who work with children, the School's Child Protection Policy and the procedures to follow if they have concerns about a child regardless of the presumed seriousness of the case. - All staff should be aware of and understand the school's safeguarding response to children who go missing from education. - If a staff member has any concerns about a child there should be a conversation with the DSL to agree a course of action, although any staff member can make a referral to Children's Social Care.
+This includes identifying emerging problems, liaising with the DSL, sharing information with other professionals to support early identification and, in some cases, acting as the lead professional in undertaking an early help assessment. - All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - All staff have a responsibility to read and properly understand 'Keeping Children Safe in Education Information for All School and College staff' (Part one), DfE guidance 'What to do if you're worried a child is being abused', the School Code of Conduct for staff and other adults who work with children, the School's Child Protection Policy and the procedures to follow if they have concerns about a child regardless of the presumed seriousness of the case. - All staff should understand how to handle reports of sexual violence and harassment between children, both on and outside school premises, in line with the DfE guidance 'Sexual Violence and sexual harassment between children in schools and colleges' (May 2018). - If a staff member has any concerns about a child there should be a conversation with the DSL to agree a course of action, although any staff member can make a referral to Children's Social Care.
 If a referral is made by a member of staff, they should inform the DSL as soon as possible. - If at any point there is a risk of immediate serious harm to a child a referral will be made Cumbria Safeguarding Hub immediately anybody can make a referral.